CN3ves/DataScienceNotes/Python.md

 ## Variables

-Fundamental to any programming languase is the concept of **variable**, which is a *"sotrage"* for values.
+Fundamental to any programming languase is the concept of **variable**, which is a *"storage"* for values.
+A variable allows you to refer to a value with a name.
 A Python variable is declared (created) with a specific, case-sensitive name.
 By using a calling a variable it is possible to recall the stored value, simplifying the code and making it more reproducible.
 As such, variables are used all the time in Python.
-To declare a variable, the assignment operator **=** can be used to assigned the value on the rght to the variable on the left.
+To declare a variable, the assignment operator **=** (not equality!) can be used to assigned the value on the rght to the variable on the left.
+Once declared, a variable name com ve used instead of the value.
+This is fundamental when working with complex objects.
 ```
 # Declaring a variable
 five = 5